vorce/goto-test/README.md

 3. Open a file you have tests for
 4. Run the "Go to Test file" command (`Ctrl+Shift+P` or `Cmd+Shift+P` and then type "go to test file")

+### Go to Source file

+The reverse of "Go to Test file"; tries to open the source/implementation file for a test file.

 ## Extension Settings

 This extension contributes the following settings: